honeybijan/bijan-personal-website/content/_index.md

       text: |2-
         <dif style = "margin: 10px;">
           <p style="text-align: justify;">
             I am a computer scientist and mathematician interested in the synthesis and transportation of knowledge from and between multiple settings.
-My work spans the fields of causality, mixture models, data fusion, and stability distribution shift.
+My work spans the fields of causality, mixture models, data fusion, and distribution shift.
 I am supported by an NSF Graduate Research Fellowship and an Amazon AI4Science Fellowship.
           </p>
           <div style="text-align: center;">
             {{< button relref="/research" >}}Research{{< /button >}}